Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

 There are certain requirements that your medical expert must meet in order for them to act as your medical expert witness and provide a certificate of merit:

-2. Secondly, they must have experience within the field within 5 years of the incident.
+2. Secondly, they must have experience within the field in five years of the incident.

-3. Thirdly, they may not devote more than 25% of their professional time to giving testimony in personal injury matters.
+3. Thirdly, they may not devote more than 25 percent of their professional time to giving testimony in personal injury matters.

-Filing a Wrongful Death Lawsuit Due to Medical Malpractice in Essex, MD
+Filing A Wrongful Death Lawsuit Due To Medical Malpractice In Essex, Maryland

 It is a terrible tragedy for everyone involved when a medical malpractice incident leads to the wrongful death of a loved one.

-A wrongful death claim allows for the family of the deceased to seek compensation.
-This compensation is for their grief, loss of support, loss of services, and funeral arrangements.
+A wrongful death claim allows the family of the deceased to seek compensation.
+This compensation is for their grief, loss of support, loss of services and funeral arrangements.

 Medical Malpractice FAQs